Johnny Depp: Other ventures

 In 2004, Depp founded film production company Infinitum Nihil to develop projects where he will serve as actor or producer.
 He serves as its CEO, while his sister, Christi Dembrowski, serves as president.
 The company's first two film releases were The Rum Diary (2011) and Hugo (2011).
+A European sister-company to Infinitum Nihil, entitled IN.2, was launched in September 2021.
+In a press release, Depp stated: "From the student to the maestro, from the aspiring artists to the yet-knowns, to the well-established great masters across all forms of modern media, IN.2 will build a space where artists can be artists, where they will be free to create those unexpected moments, those happy accidents that contain the propensity to constitute great art and so bring their unique vision to life."

 Depp co-owned the nightclub The Viper Room in Los Angeles from 1993 to 2003, and he was also part owner of the restaurant-bar Man Ray in Paris for a short period of time.
 Depp and Douglas Brinkley edited folk singer Woody Guthrie's novel House of Earth, which was published in 2013.